Horizon-independent Preconditioner Design for Linear Predictive Control: Preliminaries

 \subsection{Numerically Robust CLQR Formulation}

-When implementing a CLQR controller for unstable systems, the condensed formulation~\eqref{eq:mpc:condMPC} becomes numerically unstable as the horizon length increases.
-This is due to the fact that unstable systems will have $\abs{\lambda_{max}(A)} > 1$, and taking repeated powers of $A$ to form~$\Gamma$ will then cause the matrix entries to grow unbounded.
-This then leads to the condition number of $H$ growing unbounded with the horizon length.
+The condensed formulation~\eqref{eq:mpc:condMPC} with an unstable system can become numerically unstable as the horizon length increases, since unstable systems have $\abs{\lambda_{max}(A)} > 1$, taking repeated powers of $A$ to form~$\Gamma$ then causes the condition number of $H$ to be unbounded.

-To overcome this, a modification to \eqref{eq:mpc:condMPC} was proposed in \cite{Rossiter1998_prestabilization} where instead of using the actual system $A$ for computing the prediction matrix and optimal control, a pre-stabilized system $A - BK$ is used instead.
-This pre-stabilized system would guarantee that the prediction matrix entries do not grow unbounded with the horizon length, leading to better conditioning of the optimization problem.
+To overcome this, a modification to \eqref{eq:mpc:condMPC} was proposed in \cite{Rossiter1998_prestabilization} where instead of using the actual system $A$ for computing the prediction matrix and optimal control, a prestabilized system $A - BK$ is used instead.
+This prestabilized system would guarantee that the prediction matrix entries do not grow unbounded with the horizon length, leading to better conditioning of the optimization problem.
+Note that this transformation requires the pair $(A,B)$ to be stabilizable.